slorello89/slorello89/README.md

 world.
 I've taken the stage at a variety of venues from Miami, to Louisville, to London, all the way out to Prague to share my knowledge across a variety of topics including Computer Vision, Data Structures, and of course Redis.

-I can hack in pretty much anything, (C/C++, golang, js/ts, Java), but I probably most specialized in .NET which is the ecosystem I got my start in building one of the sub-systems of the new generation of Global Positioning System (GPS) Satellites.
+I can hack in pretty much anything, (C/C++, golang, js/ts, Java), but I'm probably most specialized in .NET which is the ecosystem I got my start in building one of the sub-systems of the new generation of Global Positioning System (GPS) Satellites.